Ángel Cabrera (naturalist)

-Ángel Cabrera (19 February 1879 - 8 July 1960) was a Spanish zoologist.
+Ángel Cabrera Latorre (19 February 1879 – 8 July 1960) was a Spanish zoologist.
 He was born in Madrid and studied at the Universidad Central, Madrid (now part of the Universidad Complutense de Madrid).
 He worked the National Museum of Natural Sciences from 1902, going on several collecting expeditions to Morocco.
 In 1907, he proposed that the Iberian wolf was a separate subspecies, which he named Canis lupus signatus.

 Illustration of Ornithorhynchus anatinus in the book Genera Mammalium (Cabrera, 1919).

 In 1925 Cabrera went to Argentina and remained there for the rest of his life.
 He was head of the Department of Vertebrate Paleontology at the Museo de La Plata, and made collecting trips to Patagonia and Catamarca.
 In Patagonia he discovered the first Jurassic dinosaur of South America; he thus began a series of discoveries in this region, one of the richest in dinosaur remains.
 He supervised the doctoral work of some of the first palaeontologists of South America, including Mathilde Dolgopol de Sáez and Dolores López Aranguren.

 His son Ángel Lulio Cabrera was a distinguished Argentinian botanist.